JSgraphics-uvm/ASLjs/README.md

 * Finally, you can start to modify code in `/src/`, and refresh the browser, you can see your code is working.

 * The `module.js` can give you some feeling of writing your own module, so that we can keep index.js clean and tidy.

+## How to use P5js in this project

+* Using P5 code is a little different in this project.
+First we should construct a function called `sketch`, and pass that to the construction method of p5, and then, p5 will call this function, with the parameter of p5 itself.

+* Notice, in P5js Editor, we use many "magical" function or variable, like `mouseX`.
+Here we cannot do this, we need to explicitly write `p5.mouseX` in the context.
+I don't know how to hijack the environment like p5.js did, but I think using `p5.mouseX` maybe a good habit to keep things explicit, especially for Javascript beginners.
+(I thought `map(value, l,u, new_l,new_u)` is a javascript function that day, it turns out to be a P5 function!)